juaml/junifer/docs/extending/dependencies.rst

 Handling external dependencies from toolboxes
 ---------------------------------------------

-You can also specify dependencies of external toolboxes like AFIN, FSL and ANTs, by having a class attribute like so:
+You can also specify dependencies of external toolboxes like AFNI, FSL and ANTs, by having a class attribute like so:

 .. code-block:: python